 This is where all the trouble starts.
-When we asked project managers what they would like to fix first they always answered without doubt, “the varied project expectations and outcomes/deliverables that most of our stakeholders do not agree on.”
+When we asked project managers what they would like to fix first they always answered without a doubt, “the varied project expectations and outcomes/deliverables that most of our stakeholders do not agree on.”

 This is the second blog by Mat-Thys in the series “Managing Projects: The Forgotten Art Of Influencing People To Get Results”